MediaComem/comem-archidep/ex/git-push-to-server.md

 * Switch to another branch in the repository.

   (This is necessary because Git will not let you push to a branch that is checked out (it could overwrite files).
-  Since we want to push the master branch to the server later, you must switch to another branch first.)
+  Since we want to push the main branch to the server later, you must switch to another branch first.)
   * *Hint:* use the `git checkout -b` command.
 * Disconnect from the exercise server.
 * Move into your team's solution repository from the collaborative exercise.